 I get it, the feels suck at this moment.
 I mean puppy videos only make you partially happy and when you’re done watching, you feel like the gaping hole in your chest just became a crater.
 Maybe it’s because you were used to sharing every detail of your day with that person and it reminds you that you’re alone for the first time in years.
 Alone with yourself.
 With no one to lean on other than yourself and God.
 If you believe in God(s), that is.
 If not, you are on your own honey boo boo child.

 Relax, I’m joking.
 You are NOT alone.
 You have resources!
 For example, friends, family, cuddles from your pets, and therapy can help you through this time.
+You can even get yourself a therapy dog to help you cope with tough emotions.
 If you don’t have this, I highly recommend the Reclaim.
 Piece X Piece journal by Set in Soul.

 Anyways, at 24 years old I found myself breaking away from my boyfriend of 4ish years.
 We were on and off, but he was also my best friend for seven years.
 We had been through long-distance dating, a deployment, being an interracial couple (it may be 2019 but sometimes people made us feel like it was 1965), and everything in between college and adulting.